-There are a lot of reasons why you might want to use a VPN, but the main ones usually revolve around security and privacy.
+There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 It's the same for other payment systems like Paypal.

-With all that information being stored, I'm sure like me it makes you concerned, right?
+With all that information being stored, I'm sure, like me it makes you concerned over your privacy, right?

 So what happens if you've got a stash of Bitcoin, Ripple, Ether or one of the many other currencies known as ‘Crypto‘?

-Although such payment methods have become more widely accepted, many VPN providers still do not accept Bitcoin and other cryptocurrencies.
+Although such crypto payments have become more widely accepted, many VPN providers still do not accept Bitcoin and other cryptocurrencies.

 However, most of the best ones do, and below you'll discover seven of the most popular VPN services you can pay for with that virtual currency you've got hanging around in your virtual pocket.

 - Breakneck download speeds

 - Top levels of encryption

 - Fewer server locations